cjolson1/Lagunitas-Quality-Assurance/README.md

 #### Security
 The dependence on Django, a ubiquitous technology, means that its primary security vulnerabilities are well known and documented.
 Developers should consider taking steps to, at the very least, ensure that the most critical software (such as connections to the financial software) is strong against basic threats.

  - The simplest first step is to update the current working version of your Django framework in all your environments.
 And while Django is backwards compatible, it is nonetheless crucial that you identify any components in your web app that might be impacted by patching/updating.
  - Django's built-in CSRF protection is good.
-Make sure you enable it and use it everywhere.
-Cross-Site Request Forgery (CSRF) is a type of attack that occurs when a malicious web site, email, blog, instant message, or program causes a user's web browser to perform an unwanted action on a trusted site for which the user is currently authenticated.
+Enable it and use it everywhere.
+(Cross-Site Forgery Attack: when a hacker tricks a user into loading a malicious url in which they are authenticated into)
  - Avoid manually forming SQL queries using string concatenation.
-For instance, do not use raw SQL queries (e.g., `raw()`).
+For instance, do not use raw SQL queries (e.g. `raw()`).
 Similarly, do not use the `extra()` method/modifier to inject raw SQL.
-Do not execute custom SQL directly; if you bypass Django's ORM layer, you bypass its protections against SQL injection.
+Do not execute custom SQL directly; if you bypass Django's Object Relational Mapping layer, you bypass its protections against SQL command injection.
+(SQL injection attacks are used to read sensitive data, modify data, or perform administrative actions)

 Of course, these are only the basics; however, any platform that is being rolled out should have comprehensive security.

 ##### Fuzz Testing